danfuzz/samizdat/doc/language-guide/11-execution-trees.md

   * `@cell` &mdash; The variable is a mutable cell, which can be initially void or set, and which can be stored to multiple times.
   * `@lazy` &mdash; The variable is bound to a lazily-evaluated result.
-In this case `value` is expected to evaluate to a function.
-That function is called only the first time the variable is fetched; subsequently that function's result is cached.
+In this case `value` is expected to evaluate to a function (never void).
+That function is called only the first time the variable is fetched;
+    subsequently that function's result is cached.
   * `@promise` &mdash; The variable is bound to a promise, which starts out holding void and which can be stored to exactly once.
 This can be used, for example, for forward declarations.
+In this case `value` is expected to always evaluate to void.
   * `@result` &mdash; The variable is bound upon construction and is thereafter immutable.
 It *can* be bound to void.

 In cases where `value` is supplied, `value` is always evaluated at the time of evaluation of this node.
-And if so, it must not evaluate to void.
-(TODO: this may change to allow `void` or `maybe` nodes.)

 The `top` binding, if present, has no effect at runtime.
 Instead, this is expected to be used during definition simplification.
 See